By Norma Wooding, Special to ASSIST News Service

 After a short time, I arrived in this world and this was the beginning of my 22 years of living in this tight-knit, working-class community, which was located close to Aston Cross, a local landmark, and also Villa Park, the home of Aston Villa FC.

 As I began to grow up, my most vivid memories of this part of Aston, was belonging to an extended family.
-Our rented house was three-stories high, containing two attics, two bedrooms, a front room, living room, kitchen and cellar used for our coal supply, which was delivered by Bertha, the local coal lady who would bring it around in a wheelbarrow and empty it down the iron grate.
+Our rented house was three-stories high, contained two attics, two bedrooms, a front room, living room, kitchen and cellar used for our coal supply, which was delivered by Bertha, the local coal lady who would bring it around in a wheelbarrow and empty it down the iron grate.

 My memories of Bertha were that she always wore dark clothes, a wraparound apron, and a beret.
 Although covered in coal dust a large part of the time, she was such a happy, joyous character.

-One of the attics became my bedroom and often, during summer months, it was baking hot, and in the winter, it was so cold that icicles would form on the inside of the tiny window.
+One of the attics became my bedroom and often, during the summer months, it was baking hot, and in the winter, it was so cold that icicles would form on the inside of the tiny window.

 My special friend was a neighbor called Hilda, who was the local dressmaker.
 She taught me to knit and sew and I spent many happy hours each week in her home.
 Each Sunday, I would have my Sunday lunch with her and her Welsh-born husband, Joe.
-Years later, she made my wedding and bridesmaids dresses. but tragically she died in a car accident while I was on my honeymoon.
+Years later, she made my wedding and bridesmaids dresses, but tragically she died in a car accident while I was on my honeymoon.
 It was one of the most terrible experiences of my life, as Hilda had been such a wonderful friend to me as a young girl growing up in this area.

 After we had lunch, Hilda would send me to Sunday School at the local Gospel Hall in Park Lane.
 This was my introduction to spiritual things, which later became very important to me.
 Recreation for my Mom and Dad – Howard and Maud – would mainly be at the Eagle, a pub on the corner of Sutton Street and Park Lane, which was nothing like the posh Park Lane in London.

 Another job I did to earn some pocket money was to help Mrs. Goodwin, who had another store on Park Lane that sold sweets (candy), bread, ice cream and general food items.
 But also she would cater for local weddings and other parties.
-I would help by being a waitress at some of these events with my sister, Eileen and sometimes my Mum.
+I would help by being a waitress at some of these events with my sister, Eileen, and sometimes my Mum.
 We would prepare all the food at the shop and then take it to wherever the party was being held.

 I finally left Aston on July 13th 1963 when I married Dan Wooding at Aston Parish Church, close to Villa Park, and not far from 14, Lodge Road, Aston, where the one-and-only John Michael (Ozzy) Osbourne was born on December 3rd 1948.
 He grew up in what was (and still is today) one of the roughest areas of Birmingham.
-(His home is very similar to ours at 90 Sutton Street.)
+His home is very similar to ours at 90 Sutton Street.

 We now have two grown-up sons, Andrew and Peter, and their lovely wives, Alison and Sharon, and six grandchildren who all live the UK.